acl2017/acl2017.github.io/_pages/program.md

 <div id="testingInstructions" style="font-size: smaller;">
         <p>Welcome!
 For the first time, the program page will allow conference attendees to choose the sessions (and individual papers and posters) they want to attend <em>and</em> generate a PDF of their customized schedule! </p>

-        <p>This page should work on modern browsers on all operating systems (Internet Explorer <= v10 will likely not work.)
+        <p>This page should work on modern browsers on all operating systems (Internet Explorer <= v10 will likely not work).
 On mobile devices, Safari on iOS and Chrome on Android are the only browsers known to work.
-Please read the instructions below.</p>
+Please read the instructions below.
+For the best experience, use a non-mobile device.</p>

     <strong>Instructions</strong>:
     <ul>